jawordpressorg/community-handbook/meetup-organizer/event-formats/do_action-charity-hackathon/managing-event-finances/create-a-new-collective.md

 *   **Info**
     Fill in any extra info you like here – the *Country* and *Long description* are particularly useful but optional.
 *   **Images**
-    Add an avatarAvatar An avatar is an image or illustration that specifically refers to a character that represents an online user.
-It’s usually a square box that appears next to the user’s name. (appears at the top of the banner on your collective page) and a cover image (background image for the banner) if you like.
+    Add an avatar (appears at the top of the banner on your collective page) and a cover image (background image for the banner) if you like.
 *   **Members**
     Add other members of your organising team who should have access to managing this collective (i.e. editing these details and submitting expenses).
-Add each member as a “CoreCore Core is the set of software required to run WordPress.
-The Core Development Team builds WordPress.
-Contributor” and fill in their name and email address.
+Add each member as a “Core Contributor” and fill in their name and email address.
 If they do not have an Open Collective profile then they will receive an email with a sign-up link before they can start to manage things.
 *   **Goals**
     Add your event budget as a ‘yearly goal’ – you can always change this later as you finalise your budget, so you can leave this empty for now: